pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 This document is provided as-is, without warranty or liability.

-This is document is intended to help Black Duck customer-performed upgrades go smoothly.
-It is only for on-premise installations; hosted/SaaS Black Duck instances are upgraded by Black Duck SaaS team.
+This document is intended to be used by very large (databases on the order of 1 TB) enterprise Black Duck customers to help their Black Duck upgrades go smoothly.

+This document is only for on-premise installations; hosted/SaaS Black Duck instances are upgraded by Black Duck SaaS team.

 **Contents**
 ============

-TBD
+TODO

 **Contacts**
 ============

 1. Customer:

-2. Case(s):
+1. Case(s):
+    - Current SalesForce Case number:
     - Prior related cases for reference:

-3. Customer:
+1. Customer:
     - Name:
     - email:
     - phone:
     - timezone:

-4. Synopsys Support Staff member(s):
+1. Synopsys Support Staff member(s):
     - Name(s):
     - email(s):
     - phone(s):
     - timezone(s):

-5. Support links:
+1. Support links:
     - website: Synopsys Software Integrity Community: https://community.synopsys.com/s/
     - email:  software-integrity-support@synopsys.com